• Skip to primary navigation

 After all my “hard” work, if you get on the floor and look underneath the nightstand you see this:

-Not the prettiest right?
-But, if you are eye-level with the nightstand then most of that is hidden.
+Still not perfect, but, if you are eye-level with the nightstand then most of that is hidden.

 Based on how little the nightstands are and where the electrical outlet is located, I think this is a win.